Anthropological criminology: Social Darwinism

+The theory of anthropological criminology was influenced heavily by the theory of evolution of Charles Darwin (1809–1882).
+However, the influences came mainly from the political and racial views of Herbert Spencer that had reinterpreted Darwin's evolutionary theory in order to fit his own worldview based on the concept of social Darwinism, specifically that some human races were morally superior to others.
+This idea was in fact spawned by Spencer but nevertheless formed a critical part of anthropological criminology.
+The work of Cesare Lombroso was continued by social Darwinists in the United States between 1881 and 1911.

 Modern times

 Despite general rejection of Lombroso's theories, anthropological criminology still finds a place of sort in modern criminal profiling.
-Historically (particularly in the 1930s) criminal anthropology had been associated somewhat with eugenics as the idea of a physiological flaw in the human race was often associated with plans to remove such flaws.
-This was found particularly in America, with the American Eugenics Movement between 1907 and 1939, and the Anti-miscegenation laws, and also in Germany during the Third Reich where 250,000 mentally disabled Germans were killed.
+Historically (particularly in the 1930s) criminal anthropology had been associated somewhat with eugenics as the idea of a physiological flaw in the human species was often associated with plans to remove such traits.

+This was found primarily in the United States with the American Eugenics Movement between 1907 and 1939 and the Jim Crow laws that enforced racial segregation until the Civil Rights Act of 1964, and also in Nazi Germany between 1933 and 1945, where 275,000–300,000 people with disabilities were killed in the concentration camps as part of Hitler's eugenics program to purify the "Aryan race" from perceived undesirable traits in accordance with the Nazi ideology and its racial policies.

-Criminal anthropology, and the closely related study of Physiognomy, have also found their way into studies of social psychology and forensic psychology.
+Criminal anthropology, and the closely related study of physiognomy, have also found their way into studies of social psychology and forensic psychology.
 Studies into the nature of twins also combines aspects of criminal anthropology, as some studies reveal that identical twins share a likelihood of criminal activities more so than non-identical twins.
 Lombroso's theories are also found in studies of Galvanic skin response and XYY chromosome syndrome.